pingcap/docs-cn/sql/mysql-compatibility.md

 + Drop Database
 + Create Table
 + Drop Table
-+ Add Index: Does not support creating muliple indexs at the same time.
++ Add Index: Does not support creating multiple indexes at the same time.
 + Drop Index
 + Add Column:
-    - Does not support creating muliple columns at the same time.
+    - Does not support creating multiple columns at the same time.
     - Does not support setting a column as the primary key, or creating a unique index, or specifying auto_increment while adding it.
 + Drop Column: Does not support dropping the primary key column or index column.
 + Alter Column
 + Change/Modify Column
-    - Supports changing/modifying the types among the following integer types: TinyInt，SmallInt，MediumInt，Int，BigInt.
+    - Supports changing/modifying the types among the following integer types: TinyInt, SmallInt, MediumInt, Int, BigInt.
-    - Supports changing/modifying the types among the following string types: Char，Varchar，Text，TinyText，MediumText，LongText
+    - Supports changing/modifying the types among the following string types: Char, Varchar, Text, TinyText, MediumText, LongText
-    - Support changing/modifying the types among the following string types: Blob，TinyBlob，MediumBlob，LongBlob.
+    - Support changing/modifying the types among the following string types: Blob, TinyBlob, MediumBlob, LongBlob.

-**Note:** The change/modifying column operation cannot make the length of the original type become shorter and it cannot change the unsigned/charset/collate attributes of the column.
+        > **Note:** The changing/modifying column operation cannot make the length of the original type become shorter and it cannot change the unsigned/charset/collate attributes of the column.

-    - Supports changing the following type definitions: default value，comment，null，not null and OnUpdate, but does not support changing from null to not null.
+    - Supports changing the following type definitions: default value, comment, null, not null and OnUpdate, but does not support changing from null to not null.
     - Supports parsing the `LOCK [=] {DEFAULT|NONE|SHARED|EXCLUSIVE}` syntax, but there is no actual operation.

 + Truncate Table
 + Rename Table
 + Create Table Like

 ### Transaction

 TiDB implements an optimistic transaction model.
 Unlike MySQL, which uses row-level locking to avoid write conflict, in TiDB, the write conflict is checked only in the `commit` process during the execution of the statements like `Update`, `Insert`, `Delete`, and so on.

 **Note:** On the business side, remember to check the returned results of `commit` because even there is no error in the execution, there might be errors in the `commit` process.

 ### Load data